 Delirium tremens was first observed by medical professionals in the early 1800s.
 Shortly thereafter, it was classified as a clinical disorder mainly affecting individuals who misused alcohol.
 Generally, delirium tremens happens about two days after a person who chronically consumes alcohol stops abruptly.
 For those who do not receive treatment, the mortality rate of delirium tremens alcohol withdrawal is around 37%.

-Delirium tremens is a condition that results from alcohol withdrawal.
+Delirium tremens is a condition that results1 from alcohol withdrawal.
 It can become extremely dangerous if not treated by medical professionals.
-Alcohol withdrawal with delirium tremens symptoms sometimes occur together, but delirium tremens will not necessarily be experienced by everyone who withdraws from alcohol.
+Delirium tremens is a possibility for anyone withdrawing from alcohol but may not be experienced by everyone.

 Besides its physical effects, delirium tremens can negatively impact a person’s mental health.
-Delirium tremens can lead to severe disruptions in the normal functioning of the central nervous system.
+Delirium tremens can ultimately lead to severe disruptions in the functioning of the central nervous system.